What are Proton pump inhibitors (PPIs)?

 PPIs have revolutionized the management of acid-related diseases and there is evidence supporting their superior efficacy and overall safety profile.
 Unfortunately, it would appear this has possibly led to their overuse and inappropriate use.
 When used appropriately, the overall benefits significantly outweigh the potential risks in most patients.

 One US pharmacist magazine has stated that almost half of all patients taking a PPI do not have a clear indication.
 It follows that PPIs may not be the appropriate treatment for many people.
-The American Gastro Journal nicely covers this issue – click here.
+Click here.

 What is the connection with NETs?

-3. There are literally dozens of similar articles but most seem to point to these two studies.
-However, it should also be noted that the US FDA has issued safety warnings about long-term use of PPIs.
-This is covered in the aforementioned US Pharmacist magazine article here.
+It should also be noted that the US FDA has issued safety warnings about the long-term use of PPIs.
+This is covered in the aforementioned US Pharmacist magazine article Proton Pump Inhibitors: Considerations With Long-Term Use (uspharmacist.com)

 Are there alternatives to PPIs?